gnoha/flockTo/README.md

 [heroku]: http://flockto.herokuapp.com

 ## Minimum Viable Product
-flockTo is a clone of Meetup built with Rails and Backbone.
+flockTo is inspired by Meetup.com built with Rails and Backbone.
 Users will be able to:
 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->